luk036/luk036.github.io/flows/lubuntu17-10.md

 ## Adjust the Display Settings (optional)

-In case you are using a laptop with an external monitor, like me.
+In case you are using a laptop with an external monitor:
 .col-6[
 - Select "Preferences"->"Monitor Settings" from main menu.
 - Select "Turn off laptop LCD and use external monitor only".